Imposing Warrior Template

 Talent: Relentless Spirit

 • If you would take Exhaustion due to a spell, a magical effect, or natural circumstances, you can choose to make a DC 15 Constitution saving throw with advantage.
 If you pass, you do not take a level of exhaustion, regardless of the initial effect or natural circumstance.
-Once you use this ability, you cannot do so again until you finish a long rest.
+Once you use this ability, you cannot do so again until you finish a short or long rest.

 Talent: Rudimentary Tools